MnemoSemiotic/common-crawl/README.md

 <br />

 --------------------------------------------------------
-# A little about LDA (Latent Dirichlet Allocation)
+# A little about LDA
   * Model sees words in documents
   * Documents are represented as a distribution of topics
   * Topics are considered to be distributions of words